polyvertex/fitdecode/README.rst

 Main differences between fitdecode and fitparse:

+* fitdecode's API is not compatible with fitparse's

 * fitdecode requires Python version 3.6 or greater

 * fitdecode is faster

 * fitdecode allows concurrent reading of multiple files by being thread-safe, in the sense that fitdecode's objects keep their state stored locally

-* fitdecode high-level interface - FitReader - is not compatible with fitparse's FitFile

 * fitdecode does not discard the FIT header and the CRC footer while iterating a file, which allow to get a complete 1:1 representation of the file that is